Jeffrey John: Views

-Following a talk broadcast on BBC Radio 4 in Holy Week 2007, John was criticised by some Evangelical bishops: Tom Wright, Bishop of Durham; Pete Broadbent, Bishop of Willesden; and Wallace Benn, Bishop of Lewes, for denying the Reformed Protestant doctrine of penal substitutionary atonement.
+Following a talk broadcast on BBC Radio 4 in Holy Week 2007, John was criticised by some Evangelical bishops for denying the Reformed Protestant doctrine of penal substitutionary atonement.
+Critics included Tom Wright, Bishop of Durham; Pete Broadbent, Bishop of Willesden; and Wallace Benn, Bishop of Lewes.
 Referring to this particular explanation of the Christ's crucifixion, John said, "It was worse than illogical, it was insane.
 It made God sound like a psychopath."
 In explaining his own view, he said, "On the cross Jesus dies for our sins; the price of our sin is paid; but it is not paid to God but by God".
-He cited Julian of Norwich, a widely admired 14th-century English mystic who asserted that there is no wrath in God.
+He cited Julian of Norwich, a 14th-century English mystic who asserted that there is no wrath in God.

 John has spoken publicly in favour of the introduction of same-sex marriage saying, "If you are gay, then please understand that God made you as you are, and loves you as you are, and if you invite him into your relationship, then of course he will bless you and sustain your love just as much as he blesses and sustains any other marriage."